CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 At the time of writing, the exact method for re-sampling and re-mapping is not defined.
 The method might depend on which algorithm is to be applied.
 For example, the `CKA` algorithm might benefit from a Backus-Gilbert approach that takes advantage of the overlap of C-band FoVs.
-On the other hand, `KKA` and `KA` do not involve much overlap between neighbouring FoVs and can thus probably be handled with simpler methods.
+On the other hand, `KKA` and `KA` do not involve much overlap between neighboring FoVs and can thus probably be handled with simpler methods.

 ```{figure} ./static_imgs/illustration_CIMR_scan.png